HumanBrainProject/openMINDS/CONTRIBUTING.md

 This repository is a meta repository to bring together the different metadata schema collections and maintaining the python code-base.

-If you want to contribute to the schemas themselves please use the repository of the corresponding collection:
+If you want to contribute to the schemas themselves please do so in the repository of the corresponding collection:

 - [**openMINDS_core**](https://github.com/HumanBrainProject/openMINDS_core)
 - [**openMINDS_SANDS**](https://github.com/HumanBrainProject/openMINDS_SANDS)